hypertrack/live-app-ios/README.md

         })
  ```

 Now to see the result, go to the other device and set up the user.
-After that click on 'Track a Live Location Trip' and paste/enter the ```lookupId``` which you recieved from the first user.
+After that click on 'Track a Live Location trip' and paste/enter the ```lookupId``` which you recieved from the user.

 ![Track Friend](assets/track_friend.gif)

 #### Step 2.
 Join ongoing trip
-In this step we will see how your friend can share his live location and join the trip.
-To join the trip , an action with the same lookupId needs to be created.
+In this step, we will see how the friend can share her live location and join the trip.
+To join the trip, an action with the same lookupId needs to be created.
 This step is similar to Step 6.
-But this time it is a lookupId of an existing trip unlike a new one in Step 6.
+But this time it is a lookupId of an existing trip and NOT a new one in Step 6.

-For starter project - add this code to create and assign action when the user press 'Share Live Location' button.
+For starter project, add this code to create and assign action when the user taps the 'Share Live Location' button.
 ```swift
           let htActionParams = HyperTrackActionParams()
           htActionParams.expectedPlace = expectedPlace